sreejithpillai/HiveQueryMRJoin/README.md

 124847|Michael|george|Washington
 <br>
 <br>
 Purchases will have unique purchase Id for each purchase.
-There will be multiple purchases for each customer.
+There will be multiple purchases for each customer.<br>
 <br>
 ****************Purchases table****************
 <br>